Cultural Producers Programme

 "I’m more willing to apply for producer roles now … I feel I could apply for those jobs whereas I didn’t really feel like that before.

-If you would like to find out more about the programme, or how we can support you with your application, contact us at creativenewham@uel.ac.uk
+If you would like to find out more about the programme, or how we can support you with your application, contact Tina Dugard at t.dugard@uel.ac.uk.

 To apply for the programme you must: